Vega component charts

 We strongly recommend using the Vega component only where other chart components are not sufficient for your visualization.

-In the Vega-lite example gallery, find a chart that is similar to the chart you want to create.
+Access the JSON specification for a chart that is similar to the chart you want to create.

 In edit mode, add a Vega Widget component to your View.